 Hi, I'm Eugene Yan.
-I design, build, and operate machine learning systems that serve customers at scale.
-I also write and speak about ML, RecSys, LLMs, and engineering.
+I build recommendation systems and AI-powered experiences that serve customers at scale.
+I also write and speak about RecSys, LLMs, and engineering.

-I'm currently a Senior Applied Scientist at Amazon where I focus on helping customers read more.
-Here, I built systems including real-time retrieval, bandit-based ranking, and recsys in search (see RecSys 2022 keynote).
-More recently, I'm exploring how LLMs can help us serve customers better.
+I'm a Senior Applied Scientist at Amazon.
+Here, I've built systems such as real-time retrieval, bandit-based ranking, and recsys in search (see RecSys 2022 keynote), and am exploring AI-powered systems for summarization, translation, and Q&A.

-Previously, I led machine learning at Lazada (acquired by Alibaba in 2016).
-Here, I built the product ranking system (conversion & revenue up 5-20%), smart push-notifications (CTR & add-to-cart up 10%), and automated product & review classification (cost down 90%).
-Hypergrowth's fun!
+Previously, I led machine learning at Alibaba/Lazada where I also built product ranking (conversion & revenue up 5-20%), push-notifications (CTR & add-to-cart up 10%), product & review classification (cost down 90%), and more.

 As an early hire in a healthtech Series A, I led the team to ship an ML system for Southeast Asia's largest healthcare provider.
 At IBM, I built job forecasts & recommendations.